Vetal-V/distributed_systems/lab_4/README.md

 1. To run server and client you need use `Java` version `1.8` or higher and `Maven` tool.

 2. First of all you have to start the server.
-To do this, run the following command in folder with TCPsocket, for which you can specify your IP-address and port (for example):
+To do this, run the following command in console or terminal from folder with rmi server.
+You can omit the argument, but also start server with your specify your port (for example):
     ```
-    mvn clean compile exec:java -D exec.args="127.0.0.1 4000"
+    mvn clean compile exec:java -D exec.args="4000"
     ```
 3. Then you can start the client.
-To do this, run the same command with the same argument as for the server in folder with client (for example):
+To do this, run the same command  in console or terminal with the same port as for the server in folder with client (for example):
     ```
     mvn clean compile exec:java -D exec.args="127.0.0.1 4000"
     ```